Thinking about Cryptocurrencies?

 Did you think you found a loophole to raise capital through an ICO?
 The SEC says no.

-Similar to an IPO, firms are creating new cryptocurrencies and selling it to investors to raise capital as an ICO.
-Firms have been using ICO’s as a way to circumvent the onerous regulations and fees associated with traditional public offerings.
+Like an IPO, firms are creating new cryptocurrencies and selling it to investors to raise capital as an ICO.
+Some firms have been using ICO’s to circumvent the onerous regulations and fees associated with traditional public offerings.

-Although high in popularity – not all offerings are real, the SEC claims them to be illegally unregistered securities offerings and are taking their position to court.
-In a significant victory for the SEC’s position this week, a Judge rejected efforts to dismiss securities fraud charges brought against a Brooklyn businessman related to ICO’s.
+Although very popular – not all offerings are real; the SEC claims them to be illegally unregistered securities offerings and are taking their position to court.
+In a significant victory for the SEC’s position this week, a judge rejected efforts to dismiss securities fraud charges brought against a Brooklyn businessman related to ICO’s.

 Want to understand more about the latest scam?
 Earlier this year the SEC created a fake site for HoweyCoin as an educational tool to help investors recognize frauds.
-See https://www.investor.gov/howeycoins for more information.
+Click here for more information.